livewire/livewire/docs/synthesizers.md

 }
 ```

-## Registering a custom synthesizer
+## Registering a custom Synthesizer

-To demonstrate how you might author your own synthesizer to support a custom property, we will use the following example `UpdateProperty` component:
+To demonstrate how you might author your own Synthesizer to support a custom property, we will use the following example `UpdateProperty` component:

 ```php
 class UpdateProperty extends Component